fribaulttristan/CryoGrid_Optimization_Automatization/docs/usage.md

 The main script included in the project is:

 - `main_optimization_parallel.m`
-    - Runs the full optimization workflow in parallel for multiple sensors.
+    - Runs the full optimization workflow in parallel for one sensor at the time.
 This is the main script to configure and run the optimization workflow.
 You typically only need to modify this script to set your sensor and paths.
     - This script calls, with run_program_parallel script, other functions for input file generation, snow detection,
     - Bayesian optimization, and post-processing.
     - Runs the workflow for a single sensor.

 - `functions/ folder`
-    - Contains helper MATLAB functions such as detect_snow_presence.m, run_CG_from_excel.m, score_model_seasonal.m, etc.
+    - Contains MATLAB functions such as detect_snow_presence.m, run_CG_from_excel.m, score_model_seasonal.m, etc.

 - `CryoGrid/ folder`
     - Contains all the CryoGrid model.
-It's the model which simulate the permafrost temperature in the sensor area.
+It is the model which simulate the permafrost temperature in the sensor area.
 In this folder, you have all the necessary files and scripts to run a CryoGrid simulation.